 1. Pulp Fiction (1994)

 It probably shouldn’t come as any surprise, but the film that has donned film students’ dorm rooms for 20 years now is the best film Quentin Tarantino has ever made.
-Sure, it’s a cool story with well-developed characters delivering amazingly-written dialogue, but it goes so much further beyond that.
+Sure, it’s a cool story with well-developed characters delivering amazingly-written dialogue (and one of the best movie soundtracks ever), but it goes so much further beyond that.

 Pulp Fiction changed how general American audiences viewed independent cinema.
 The non-linear storytelling challenged how audiences engaged with the picture.
 The casting of John Travolta forced people to view the (at the time) washed-up actor in a different light.